samjones00/docs/docs/_documentation/Customize-JSON-Responses.md

 }
 ```

-ServiceStack `object` properties are now deserialized using ServiceStack Templates [JS Utils](/js-utils) which can parse any JavaScript or JSON data structure.
+ServiceStack `object` properties are now deserialized using `#Script` [JS Utils](/js-utils) which can parse any JavaScript or JSON data structure.
 So if a POST callback was sent to the above service containing:

 ```
 POST /callback